bengreenier/hulksmash/README.md

     this is a direct passthrough to [justmoon/node-extend](https://github.com/justmoon/node-extend) with deep copy always `true`. returns an object.

   + __keys(object1,[objectN])__:
     smashes root-level keys values together (deep copy is `true`) in an object.
-If given multiple objects, will smash each objects root-level keys, and return an array of objects.
+If given multiple objects, `hulksmash` will smash each objects root-level keys, and return an array of objects.

 # examples